600 kilometres of piste. 160 lifts. Enough terrain that most skiers spend longer deciding where to go than they do skiing.

 3. The Secret of St-Martin

-Mark’s Insider Tip, Head of Marketing:
+Mark’s Insider Tip, Marketing:

 “Before you drop in, stop at the top of the Tougnète 2 lift.
 The view back towards Mont Vallon is extraordinary, it gives you a real sense of how far the 3 Valleys stretch.
 It’s a moment worth taking.”